 Where to stay: Encuentro Guadalaupe Ecological Reserve

 One of the top wine regions in Mexico, Valle De Guadalupe is one of the most popular places to visit in Baja California.
 It’s a great spot to recharge and enjoy the tranquil scenery, even if you are not a wine lover.

 Valle De Guadalupe is often compared to the famous Napa Valley near San Francisco, but prices here are just a fraction of Napa and it’s nowhere near as crowded.

 Where to stay: Hotel Palacio Azteca

 After visiting Valle De Guadalupe, arrive in Tijuana, a border city that has a seedy reputation according to what you have seen on the news in America.
-While Tijuana does have cartel violence, most of it is tied to drug trafficking, and unless you are going to get involved with drugs, your chances of staying safe are much higher.
+While Tijuana does have violence, most of it is tied to drug trafficking, and unless you are going to get involved with drugs, your chances of staying safe are much higher.

 👉 There’s one stretch of the road between the town of El Rosario south of Ensenada in Baja California and Guerrero Negro in Baja California Sur, where you will not find any gas stations.
-Research the locations of gas stations ahead of your Baja road trip.
+Research the locations of gas stations ahead of your road trip.

 - Take your time driving – Some areas of Baja California have narrow winding roads.
 To stay safe, take your time driving, and keep your high beams off if you are driving at night.

-- Watch out for animals – sometimes, cows and other domestic animals could appear out of nowhere on Baja roads.
+- Watch out for animals – Sometimes, cows and other domestic animals could appear out of nowhere on Baja roads.
 This has become somewhat of a problem, so watch out while you are driving, especially at night.

-Baja California Road Trip: FAQ’s
+Baja Road Trip: FAQ’s